 - A valid Medicaid or Medicare or Electronic Benefits Transfer card;

 - A currently valid ID card issued by a local government within the state;

-- A currently valid ID card issued by an employer;
+- A currently valid ID card issued by an employer; or,

 - A current Utah vehicle registration.